Military history of Japan: Modern army established

-In the mid-19th century Japan didn't have a unified national army.
+In the mid-19th century Japan did not have a unified national army.
 The country consisted of feudal domains (han) with the Tokugawa shogunate (bakufu) in overall control since 1603.
 The bakufu army was a large force, but only one among others.
 The Shogunate's efforts to control the nation depended upon the cooperation of its vassal Daimyos' armies.

 From 1867, Japan requested various Western military missions in order to help Japan to modernize its armed forces.
 The first foreign military mission in Japan was held by France in 1867.

 On June 29, 1869 Emperor Meiji founded a Shinto shrine called Tōkyō Shōkonsha in Kudan, Tokyo (present-day Chiyoda, Tokyo).
 It was established in the wake of the Boshin War (1868–1869) to honor those who died for the Emperor.
 It was renamed to Yasukuni Shrine by the Emperor in 1879 which literally means "Pacifying the Nation".
 The Emperor wrote a poem "I assure those of you who fought and died for your country that your names will live forever at this shrine in Musashino."
 The Yasukuni Shrine commemorates the honor and achievements of the millions of men, women, children and pets who died in service of Japan from the Boshin War to the First Indochina War (1946–1954).
 Later the shrine would include the worship of all who died serving in wars involving Japan since 1853 such as the Taishō and Shōwa period.

 In 1871, the politicians Iwakura Tomomi and Ōkubo Toshimichi led the organization of a national army.
 It consisted exclusively of 10,000 strong samurai. Ōkubo was also a samurai of Satsuma and he was one of the Three Great Nobles of the Restoration and one of the main founders of modern Japan.

 In 1873, the Imperial government asked the newly appointed War Minister Yamagata Aritomo (山縣 有朋) to organize a national army for Japan.
 So Yamagata convinced the government and enacted a conscription law in 1873 which established the new Imperial Japanese Army.
 The law established military service for males of all classes, for a duration of 3 years, with an additional 4 years in the reserve.
 Yamagata modernized and modeled it after the Prussian Army.
 Duke Yamagata Aritomo was born in a lower ranked samurai family from Hagi.
 He was a field marshal in the Imperial Japanese Army and twice Prime Minister of Japan.
 He was one of the main architects of the military and political foundations of early modern Japan.
 Yamagata Aritomo is regarded as the father of Japanese militarism.